 The NSG Group Code of Ethics broadly covers the ethical behavior expected of our employees in the work place, including compliance with all laws and all major Group policies, procedures and guidelines.
 The Code is available in all 19 Group languages.

-The Group's new employee education is to cover not only the Code of Ethics, but also conflict of interest, fraud, IS security and social media.
-Even for other existing Group employees, the fraud and IS security educations have become mandatory in FY2022.
+The Group's new employee education is to cover not only the Code of Ethics, but also conflict of interest, fraud and IS security.
+Even for other existing Group employees, the fraud and IS security educations are mandatory.
 Key Roles for competition law compliance (CC) and anti-bribery and anti-corruption (ABAC) are also required to complete the relevant online education.
 The education modules will be assigned to the Group employees accordingly through the NSG Group Ethics and Compliance Education Center.
 We will continuously monitor its effectiveness as well as the completion rate of the educations.

 New starters completed the training packages at their onboarding

 Key Roles completed the CC and/or ABAC trainings accordingly